hmxmilohax/rb3-pc/README.md

 ![](https://i.imgur.com/43mEOg8.png)

 >## _CONFIGURATION_:
-_**EXTRA: IF YOU HAVE CHANGED SETTINGS FOR RPCS3, SET THEM BACK TO DEFAULT FOR ROCK BAND 3 BEFORE FOLLOWING THIS TUTORIAL!**_
+_**IF YOU HAVE CHANGED SETTINGS FOR RPCS3, SET THEM BACK TO DEFAULT FOR ROCK BAND 3 BEFORE FOLLOWING THIS TUTORIAL!**_

 > _**CONTROLLERS**_